1. Home office deduction for independent contractors

 2. Educational expenses

-Educational expenses are potentially tax-deductible.
-For instance, webinars, virtual conferences, business-related books and subscriptions to professional publications are all eligible as potential deductibles when you file your taxes.
+Certain expenses — such as webinars, virtual conferences, business-related books and subscriptions to professional publications — may be eligible deductions when you file your taxes.

 3. Business insurance premiums